trieschlab/PymoNNto/docs/Classical_Examples/Diesmann_Synfire.md

-# Diesmann Synfire Chain SORNSim Implementation
+# Diesmann Synfire Chain PymoNNto Implementation

 The following code creates a synfire chain network with 10 neuron groups and 100 neurons per group.
 The groups have feed forward connections and receive external and internal noise.